HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidex.md

 ## Description

 <!-- TODO: complete this description -->
-The `Fidex` algorithm is an approach to rule extraction that can be applied to neural network ensembles, decision tree ensembles, and support vector machines.
+The `Fidex` algorithm is an approach to rule extraction that can be applied to neural network ensembles (including convolutional neural networks), decision tree ensembles, and support vector machines.
 The name of the algorithm is a contraction of *fidelity* and *explainability*. *Fidelity* refers to how well an extracted rule mimics the behavior of a given model.

 ## Arguments list
-The `Fidex` algorithm has required and optional arguments to be specified.
-Each of them has properties:
+The `Fidex` algorithm works with both required and optional arguments.
+Each argument has specific properties:

 - **Is required** means whether an argument **must** be specified when calling the program or not.
 - **Type** specifies the argument datatype.